Mishael-2584/ODel-Website/WEBMIN_NETLIFY_SETUP.md

 1. **Domain Not Resolving**
    - Check DNS records in Webmin
    - Wait for DNS propagation (up to 48 hours)
-   - Verify CNAME/A record is correct
+   - Verify Name Alias/Address record is correct

 2. **SSL Certificate Issues**
    - Enable "Force HTTPS" in Netlify